EternityForest/THUNDERWARS/README.md

 [^7]: Amabile, Teresa M., and Steve J. Kramer.
 The Progress Principle: Using Small Wins to Ignite Joy, Engagement, and Creativity at Work.
 Harvard Business Review Press, 2011

 [^8]: Allen, David.
 2002.
 Getting Things Done.
 London, England: Piatkus Books.

+[^9]: Rachel Habbert and Juliana Schroeder, “To Build Efficacy, Eat the Frog First: People Misunderstand How the Difficulty-Ordering of Tasks Influences Efficacy,” Journal of Experimental Social Psychology 91 (2020): 104032.

+[^10]: Kahneman, Daniel; Fredrickson, Barbara L.; Schreiber, Charles A.; Redelmeier, Donald A. (1993).
+"When More Pain Is Preferred to Less: Adding a Better End".
+Psychological Science.
+4 (6): 401–405. https://doi.org/10.1111%2Fj.1467-9280.1993.tb00589.x